L3MON4D3/LuaSnip/DOC.md

     The predefined engines are defined in
     [`trig_engines.lua`](https://github.com/L3MON4D3/LuaSnip/blob/master/lua/luasnip/nodes/util/trig_engines.lua),
     read it for more examples.

+  - `trigEngineOpts`: `table<string, any>`, options for the used trigEngine.
+    The valid options are:
+    * `max_len`: number, upper bound on the length of the trigger.
+      If this is set, the `line_to_cursor` will be truncated (from the cursor of course) to `max_len` characters before performing the match.
+      This is implemented because feeding long `line_to_cursor` into eg. the pattern-trigEngine will hurt performance quite a bit (see issue Luasnip#1103).
+      This option is implemented for all `trigEngines`.

   - `docstring`: string, textual representation of the snippet, specified like `desc`.
 Overrides docstrings loaded from json.